 (A) The "Percent of Area Median Income" category may be used only once.
-For instance, 50% of Income Targeted Units to Total Tax Credit Units at 50% of Area Median Income cannot be used twice for 100% at 50% and receive 50 points, nor can 50% of Income Targeted Units to Total Tax Credit Units at 50% of Area Median Income for 25 points and 40% of Income Targeted Units to Total Units at 50% of Area Median Income be used for an additional 20 points.
-However, the "Percent of Income Targeted Units" may be used multiple times.
-For example, 50% of Targeted Units at 50% of Area Median Income for 25 points may be combined with another 50% of Targeted Units at 45% of Area Median Income to achieve the maximum points.
+For instance, 50% of Low-Income Units at 50% of Area Median Income cannot be used twice for 100% at 50% and receive 50 points, nor can 50% of Low-Income Units at 50% of Area Median Income for 25 points and 40% of Low-Income Units at 50% of Area Median Income be used for an additional 20 points.
+However, the "Percent of Low-Income Units" may be used multiple times.
+For example, 50% of Low-Income

+Units at 50% of Area Median Income for 25 points may be combined with another 50% of Low-Income Units at 45% of Area Median Income to achieve the maximum points.
 All projects must score at least 45 points in this category to be eligible for 9% Tax Credits.

-Only projects competing in the Rural set aside may use the 55% of Area median income column.
+Only projects competing in the Rural set aside may use the 55% of Area Median Income column.